Chapter 1 : Shackles of Fear

 I was failing at trying to climb out of this hell, my head was swimming and the noise was getting louder, the same noise that had plagued my nightmares.
 I gave a choked sob as I screwed my eyes together, hoping to God that I was dreaming, that this was just another nightmare.
 But I knew that this was real, which meant that I knew what was coming.

-I felt myself sliding more to the floor as the fear continued to wash over me, as though it were beating me down, my legs giving out below me and causing me to hit the floor with a hurtful crash.
+I felt myself sliding more to the floor as the fear continued to wash over me, as though it were beating me down, my legs giving out under me and causing me to hit the floor with a hurtful crash.

 The noise that was ringing in my ears had begun to mix with the screams and yells around me, but I wasn’t sure if they were worse than the ringing?

-I could feel people around me as everyone else seemed to get their bearings and the fight continued.
+I could feel the people around me as everyone else seemed to get their bearings and the fight continued.
 Spells were thrown around and I wasn’t sure if people actually knew who they were aiming at, or if they even cared.

 The flashes of light penetrated the darkness and I felt my breath ease slightly as I could see the part of the castle I was in; illuminate momentarily, not that it helped much.
 Whatever the darkness was, must have been fading in power, but not quick enough for my liking.